riyadattani/CV/README.md

 #### Harvard University online course (edX.org) | *CS50 Introduction to Computer Science (Ongoing)*
 - Topics: abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development
 - Languages: C, Python, SQL, JavaScript, CSS and HTML

-#### Citibank Europe | *Young Successor [Program](https://www.citibank.co.uk/personal/highlights.do?article=programmes_and_initiatives_for_young_successors)* | July 2017
-- Absorbed information on blockchain from the introductory talks of the program and applied its uses to the real estate industry - presented my inference to an audience of approximately 50 people
-- Produced a FinTech business proposal: a banking app to educate young people how to invest their money based on their financial situation

 #### City University | *Short Course: Applied MS Excel for Business* | Oct 2016 - Dec 2016
 - VLOOKUP, IF statements, pivot tables and basic macros